Frequently asked questions

 A written request for suppression of ABR details must be accompanied by a statutory declaration, giving the reasons for the suppression, and the relevant supporting documentation.

-For more information, please see Who can apply to have their ABN details suppressed on the ABR web site.
+For more information, please see Suppress your ABN details on the ABR web site.

 How do I register a business name?

 The Australian Securities & Investments Commission (ASIC) introduced a new national business names register on 28 May 2012,

 replacing state and territory registers.
 All business name registrations are now managed by ASIC.

 Please refer to the ASIC website for more information.

 How do I update my trading name on ABN Lookup?